Below is a summary of good practice and the key points of the parts of BS

 - The requirement for stretch testing CO2

-extinguishers after 10 years is actually a legal requirement under the
+extinguishers after 10 years is also a legal requirement under the

 Pressure Systems Safety Regulations 2000.

-and treated thus in the British Standard.
+and typically treated thus in the British Standard.
 These details assume that the

 extinguisher in question is not a primary-sealed extinguisher.

-extinguishers and treated thus in the British Standard.
+extinguishers and typically treated thus in the British Standard.